-The best Nokia phones are often affordable and mid-range options, simply because those are the types of phones the company mostly makes.
-While the best Nokia phones don't change as rapidly as some manufacturers, we could see something new here soon with the Nokia X20 has been unveiled, so check back here once we’ve put it through a full review to see if and where it ranks.
+The best Nokia phones are often affordable and mid-range options.
+That's simply because those are the types of phones the company mostly makes.
+While the best Nokia phones don't change as rapidly as some manufacturers, we could see something new here soon with the Nokia X20 recently released.
+Check back here once we've put it through a full review to see if and where it ranks.

-There's also a chance that Nokia is branching out with some higher-end phones on the way from Nokia, including the rumored penta-lens Nokia X50 and the fabled Nokia 10 – the latter of which might be a true flagship, though information about it remains scarce.
+There's also a chance that Nokia is branching out with some higher-end phones potentially on the way including the rumored pinta-lens Nokia X50 and the fabled Nokia 10 which might be a true flagship entry, although information is pretty scarce for now.

-We’ve ranked the top choices below, so you can see which Nokia phones are the best of the best, and with an overview and pros and cons listed for each you can also easily see which is the best fit for you.
+We’ve ranked the top choices below, so you can see which Nokia phones are the best of the best.
+We've included an overview along with pros and cons for each of them so you can easily see which is the best fit for your needs.

-But if nothing catches your eye, make sure to check out some of our other smartphone guides, listed below for a better fit for you.
+Of course, if nothing catches your eye, make sure to check out some of our other smartphone guides, listed below for a better fit for you.

 - Best phone | Best Android phone | Best iPhone | Best budget phone